galaxy4public/hkmcavn-tools/xcrypt/README.md

        Performing a decryption
        /home/galaxy/KIA/2022_Sportage_AU/.lge.upgrade.xml => .lge.upgrade.xml

+3. decrypting a whole folder

+   The following demonstrates how to decrypt a whole folder:

+       $ ~/hkmcavn-tools/xcrypt/xcrypt.py -d -v ./ -o ./decrypted/
+       Performing a decryption
+       ./.lge.upgrade.xml => ./decrypted/.lge.upgrade.xml
+       ...

-3. encrypting one or more files
+4. encrypting one or more files

    Below is an example of a session where a plain-text version of the XML file is encrypted back to its version from the firmware distribution: